aklinker1/a1/docs/faq.md

 <details>
 <summary>Nope.</summary>

-There is no support for it currently, and no interest in doing so in the future.
+There is no support for it currently, and no plans in doing so in the future as of now.

 </details>